 When you open a file in Data Refinery, the Convert column type operation is automatically applied as the first step if it detects any non-string data types in the data.
 Data types are automatically converted to inferred data types.
 Click Edit to change the automatic conversion for selected columns.
 As with any other operation, you can undo the step.
 The Convert column type operation is re-applied every time you open the file in Data Refinery.
-The automatic conversion is applied as needed for file-based data sources only.
-(It does not apply to data sources from a database connection.)
+Automatic conversion is applied as needed for file-based data sources only.
+(It does not apply to a data source from a database connection.)

 You can manually apply the Convert column type operation to change the data type of a column at any point in the Data Refinery flow.
 You can create a new column to hold the result of this operation or you can overwrite the existing column.

 Tip: A column’s data type determines the operations you can perform.
 Changing the data type can affect which operations are relevant for that column.

 Filter rows by the selected columns.
 Keep rows with the selected column values; filter out all other rows.

 The operators for numeric, string, and Boolean (logical), and date and timestamp columns are:

 |Does not end with||✓|

 |Does not start with||✓|